+Total number %age of persons in

+of training and value chain covered

+awareness by the awareness

-Total number of training and awareness programmes held Topics/principles covered under the training and its impact %age of persons in value chain covered by the awareness programmes 19 The company conducts training and awareness session for supply chain partners on topics like anti-bribery, unfair trade practices, anti- discrimination, fair treatment, anti-competition, data privacy and protection, workers health and safety protection, resource conservation and climate protection, waste and emissions etc. These are an integral part of Zydus's Supplier Code of Conduct.
+programmes held programmes

+19 The company conducts training and awareness session for supply chain partners on topics like anti-bribery, unfair trade practices, anti-discrimination, fair treatment, anti-competition, data privacy and protection, workers health and safety protection, resource conservation and climate protection, waste and emissions etc. These are an integral part of Zydus's Supplier Code of Conduct.
 23

-\The value chain partners comprise of vendors/suppliers providing raw materials, APIs, intermediates, excipients, packaging materials and indirect materials to the company.
+^{}The value chain partners comprise of vendors/suppliers providing raw materials, APIs, intermediates, excipients, packaging materials and indirect materials to the company.